All Episodes

 What are we going to do?

-I there was one experiment.
+There was one experiment.

-They thought they'd put some pellets uh into a hurricane that would soak up all the moisture and basically kill it.
+They thought they'd put some pellets into a hurricane that would soak up all the moisture and basically kill it.

-And they they they tried that.
+And they tried that.

-That didn't nothing work.
+That did nothing work.

 Can I tell you why?